-You can send urgent or sensitive reports via GitHub Security Advisory.
+You can send urgent or sensitive reports directly to security@twistedmatrix.com

-If you prefer, you can send via email to <security@twistedmatrix.com>.
 You may use our PGP public key if you wish.
 We will create a GitHub security advisory to coordinate a fix.
 Include your GitHub username so that we add you as a collaborator on the advisory.
 See GHSA-c2jg-hw38-jrqq for an example.
 We'll get back to you as soon as we can.